FreunzWa/FW_sync/medicine/neurology/dementia.md

 ###### Dementia
-- dementia is a terminal illness.
+- dementia is a terminal illness @eventual end stage dysfunction of vital systems due to progression of brain injury

 # Classification
     Alzheimer's disease (60-80% of all dementias)